notmatthancock/snakes/README.md

     python example.py

 to see the example problem.
+After that, run

+    python example2.py

+to see a slightly more complicated shape.

 [1]: Snakes: Active contour models.
 M Kass, A Witkin, D Terzopoulos - International journal of computer vision, 1988